Francesco-Grilli/MiddlewareTech2022/README.md

 - [Grilli Francesco](https://github.com/Francesco-Grilli)
 - [Mannarino Andrea](https://github.com/AndreaMannarino)

+[^ant-gradle]: This project is done with Ant but the Contiki-NG group is slowly shifting towards gradle
+[^make-tool]: Assumed already present on an interested configuration
 [^spark-master]: Spark master's location depends on your Spark settings; here the default settings were used, so the master was started at `localhost:7077`
 [^spark-submit]: Replace `/path/to/project/` with the actual path of the project directory